OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: 0.20000000298

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Amount of diffuse to mix in fabric.
+        <p class="scene-class-attr-comment">Amount of diffuse to mix in fabric.
 A value of 1 means fully diffuse fabric.</p>

     </p>